 Our comprehensive solution and Global PEO service enables customers to run payroll in Germany while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
-As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
+As a Global PEO expert, we manage employment contract best practices, employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Germany.

 Your new employee is productive sooner, has a better hiring experience and is 100% dedicated to your team.
 You’ll have peace of mind knowing you have a team of dedicated employment experts assisting with every hire.
 Globalization Partners allows you to harness the talent of the brightest people in 187 countries around the world, quickly and painlessly.

 AUG Licensing Requirements for German PEO – Effective 1 April 2017

 Effective 1 April 2017, there are strict laws in place in Germany about employment secondment.
 Companies hiring people to work on behalf of other companies in Germany, as part of a global PEO solution, are legally required to have an AUG or temporary agency license.
 While the licensing requirements are nebulous, we take pride in following the absolute letter of the law in Germany.
 This is to our clients’ advantage as well as our own, because according to the law, the end client is at risk if an employee is engaged on their behalf in Germany under a company which is not licensed.
 As far as we know, Globalization Partners is the only Global PEO providing a fully-compliant solution in Germany.